-For more information about the [dspace-source]/dspace/modules/ directory, and how it may be used to "overlay" (or customize) the default JSPUI interface, classes and files, please see: Advanced Customisation
+For more information about the [dspace-source]/dspace/modules/ directory, and how it may be used to "overlay" (or customize) the default XMLUI interface, classes and files, please see: Advanced Customisation

-Localization of input-forms.xml and license.default
+Localization of license.default

-The display labels for input-forms.xml and the text in the default submission license (license.default) are currently not managed in the messages catalogs.
-To localize these files, you can create versions of these files in the same folders, appending LANGUAGE or LANGUAGE_COUNTRY at the end of the filename, before the extension.
-For example, input-forms_de.xml can be used to translate the submission form labels in German.
+The text in the default submission license (license.default) is currently not managed in the messages catalogs.
+It is translatable by appending COUNTRY at the end of the filename, before the extension like for the localization of the input-forms.xml.